 We want agencies to promote the use of these tools and resources alongside any agency-specific policies, processes and resources that encourage positive and inclusive relationships within the workplace.
 People leaders ‘walk the talk’ by modelling inclusive practice in their day-to-day interactions.
 To make and evidence progress on building relationships, agencies need to intentionally plan, do and report.

 Each agency will need to assess and determine their best approach to building positive and inclusive relationships within their workplaces.
 This should have an initial focus on people leaders building positive and inclusive relationships with their teams.
 How this is done will likely look different for each agency and may require different approaches within agencies.
 All agencies should outline their planned approach to building relationships in their forward annual plans.

-Example:… Our agency plans to use focus groups to better understand staff survey results that show some groups are experiencing lower levels of participation and satisfaction.
+Example:… Our agency plans to use focus groups to better understand the experiences of our diverse staff and what we can do to improve inclusion in the workplace.
 This will help us to understand their concerns and how we can best address these.
 We are also planning to develop ways to better understand the experience of communities and key stakeholders our agency works with.

 The more we are deliberate about building positive and inclusive relationships the more inclusive practice becomes a natural part of what we do.
 This will enable an inclusive and effective Public Service workforce.
 We expect that our people leaders will draw on the available tools and advice to build relationships that reflect the diverse needs of the people they work with, and for.
 Some tools will fit some situations or relationships better than others.
 As you become more familiar with the tools and resources you will be able to identify more opportunities to use them regularly.